 Periodontal treatment may take many forms.
 Non-surgical periodontal treatment procedures include scaling, root planing, and dental cleanings to remove tartar buildups.
 Scaling and root planing are highly effective periodontal treatment procedures.
 Periodontal treatment may also take the form of surgery.
 In such cases, the tissue around your teeth will have to be repaired.

 Untreated gum disease may result in permanently damage to tissues.
 Early treatment of gum disease is critical in preventing infection and tooth loss.
 But Dr. Jelinek can only do so much in preventing gum disease from developing.
 In order for gum disease treatment to be effective, you must regularly brush and floss your teeth.
 You must also regularly come in for check-ups and cleanings and avoid or decrease tobacco use.

-The temporomandibular joint (TMJ), which connects the lower jaw to the temporal bone, can be subject to a disorder known as TMJ syndrome.
-Some of the common symptoms of TMJ syndrome are ear pain, neck pain, swelling of the mouth, and muscles spasms.
+The temporomandibular joint (TMJ), which connects the lower jaw to the temporal bone, can be subject to a condition know as TMJ disorder.
+Some of the common symptoms of TMJ disorder are ear pain, neck pain, swelling of the mouth, and muscle spasm.

 Too often, bad breath can interfere with a person’s personal as well as social life.
 For this reason, Dr. H. Charles Jelinek came up with a comprehensive bad breath treatment plan.
 Treatment for bad breath or halitosis can take many forms, from home treatment kits to “breath improvement” products.
 In order to successfully treat bad breath, a multi-stage, holistic approach is required.
 An accurate diagnosis is the first step to successful bad breath treatment.